xzi/xzi/software.md

 # Favorite FOSS Software

 This is a list of FOSS software that I use and personally recommend.
 The use cases for all of these vary as I do a lot of things on my machine.
 I will try to give a short explanation of what everything does however.
 Everything on this list will work on a semi-sane Arch Linux.
+This list will be expanded with time.

 ## Prism Launcher
 [Website](https://prismlauncher.org/)